 After Years Of Testing, I’m Confident This Is The Best!

-When I think of a homemade Carrot Cake, this is exactly what comes to mind!
+When I think of a homemade carrot cake, this is exactly what comes to mind!
 A tender, moist cake flavored simply with grated carrots, walnuts, and cinnamon.
-You won’t find any pineapple or coconut here (that’s a hummingbird cake, not carrot cake).
-And as is required with any carrot cake recipe, we’re topping it with a thick, luscious layer of homemade cream cheese frosting.
+You won’t find any pineapple or coconut here (that’s a hummingbird cake).
+And as is required with any carrot cake recipe, we’re topping it with a thick, luscious layer of smooth and creamy homemade cream cheese frosting.
 Truly my all-time favorite cake!

-This is a great crowd-pleasing dessert for any gathering, but especially after Easter dinner.
-And on a personal note, it’s my preferred birthday cake flavor! 🥳
+This is one of those foolproof, crowd-pleasing desserts that works well for just about any gathering, especially Easter.
+And on a personal note, it’s my preferred birthday cake year after year! 🥳

 Quick Ingredient Notes

 - I’ve found through testing that the combination of both granulated white sugar and brown sugar is what yields the best texture in the cake.
-You can one or the other if preferred.
+You can use all of one or the other if preferred.

 - Vegetable oil keeps the cake impossibly moist and tender.
 Do not substitute with olive oil, but feel free to experiment with other neutral oils or even coconut oil.